fabiopacificicom/laravel-9-preset/readme.md

 ## Compatibility notes

-This package has been tested with both laravel 9.x and 10.x versions.
+This package has been tested with laravel 9.x, 10.x and 11.x
-However, from laravel v.10.10 the framework includes a `'type': 'module'` property in the package.json file that was not used on previous versions.

-### Up to laravel v10.0

-Install the package as described in the documentation above, no issues have been reported.

-### From Laravel v.10.10 and up

-When you install the package following the documentation above and then run `npm run dev` it returns an error due to a `require('path')` used in the `vite.config.js file`.

-> If require('path') is replaced with `import path from 'path'` the dev server will return another error, mentioning the laravel() function being undefined.
-So, the import statement can be updated or not, it won't fix the issue.

-To fix the issue you can:

-- remove from the laravel package.json file the `"type": "module"`
-- rename the vite.config.js file to `vite.config.cjs`
+- use package version 1.1 for laravel 9
+- use package version 1.3 for laravel 10 and 11

-**please note** this is a temporary solution as in both cases, remove the type:module or renaming the vite config file could trigger other issues.
-If you face any problem please report it [here](https://github.com/fabiopacificicom/laravel-9-preset/issues)
+If you face any problem with this package please open an issue [here](https://github.com/fabiopacificicom/laravel-9-preset/issues)